zardus/web90/README.md

 Enable the Windows 95-style control panel with `?retros=control-panel` (or include it in your retro list).
 This gives users a GUI to toggle retros on and off.

+**Easter eggs**: Enter the Konami code (↑↑↓↓←→←→BA) or swipe up from the bottom of the screen on mobile to open the control panel without URL params.

 ## Files

 ```